-OCtech has adopted The College Board's Accuplacer to help students succeed in their educational goals.
+OCtech has adopted The College Board's Accuplacer test to help students succeed in their educational goals.
 The Accuplacer scores are used to place students in designated entry-level courses or in educational programs designed to upgrade academic skills.
 The Accuplacer is administered on a walk-in basis Monday - Thursday.
 The first testing session is free of charge, though there will be a fee assessed for the second and subsequent attempts within that five year period.
-The test scores are only good for five years from the date in which the student is applying.
+The test scores are only good for five years from the date the test was taken.